armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-3.md

 Filler page to get 2.24.3 things reviewed.
 As usual, Cameron will generate the file when ready

+## Artifacts

+### Git-based artifact providers

+* The GitRepo artifact provider now supports token files.
+Use the `tokenFile:` (Operator) or `--token-file` (Halyard) parameters to specify a token file.
+* The GitHub, GitLab, and GitRepo artifact providers now support token files that are dynamically updated.
+The token file is automatically reloaded when Armory Enterprise makes a request.

 ## AWS Lambda

 <!--https://github.com/spinnaker-plugins/aws-lambda-deployment-plugin-spinnaker/commit/7f7391855057daa34f03bd40796572eab2c9f51a#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5 -->